Bybit Review 2026: Safety, Fees, KYC, Withdrawals, Features & Risks

 7 security controls are listed, including Two-factor authentication and Hardware 2FA.

-Base maker and taker fees are not listed.
-No deposit or withdrawal fee policy is disclosed.
+Base maker and taker fees are listed at 10.00 / 10.00 bps.
+Deposit and withdrawal fee policies are disclosed.

-Basic KYC is listed, no fiat onramp is listed, and support is listed as 24/7 via Chat, Email.
+Basic KYC is listed, fiat onramp is available, and support is listed as 24/7 via Chat, Email.

-Proof of reserves covers assets but not liabilities.
-No recent reserve report date is listed.
+Proof of reserves covers assets and liabilities.
+Last reserve report: Jun 26, 2026.

 Pros